one-diary/AQUA/README.md

 [![Product Name Screen Shot][product-screenshot]](http://aqua-app.now.sh/)

-Project AQUA is a  platform that will **organize** the system of assignments and **quizzes** conducted by schools/colleges for the continuous evaluation of students.
+Project **AQUA** is a **Digital Evaluation Platform** which leverages the power of leading-edge frameworks paired with state of the art artificial intelligence algorithms to provide an seamless and organized experience both for educators and students alike.

 <br/>